 (b) permit a prescribed person to act as an agent for, or participate in the management of, that business.

-(3) It is a defence for the holder of a Dealer’s Licence prosecuted for an offence under section 21(2) of the Act of failing to comply with the condition referred to in subregulation (2), if the holder proves that he or she did not know, and could not reasonably be expected to have known, that the person employed or permitted to act as an agent for, or to participate in the management of, the holder’s business was in fact a prescribed person.
+(3) It is a defence for the holder of a dealer’s licence prosecuted for an offence under section 21(2) of the Act of failing to comply with the condition referred to in subregulation (2), if the holder proves that he or she did not know, and could not reasonably be expected to have known, that the person employed or permitted to act as an agent for, or to participate in the management of, the holder’s business was in fact a prescribed person.

 [Regulation 6F inserted in Gazette 12 Aug 2003 p.
 3667-8; amended in Gazette 23 Apr 2010 p.
 1524.]

 6G.
-Condition on Dealer’s Licence — information about close associates to be provided
+Condition on dealer’s licence — information about close associates to be provided

-(1) A Dealer’s Licence may be made subject to the condition that whenever a person ceases to be or becomes a close associate of the holder, the holder must notify the Commissioner in accordance with subregulation (2) of —
+(1) A dealer’s licence may be made subject to the condition that whenever a person ceases to be or becomes a close associate of the holder, the holder must notify the Commissioner in accordance with subregulation (2) of —

 (a) the name and address of each person who is a close associate of the holder; and